Dani Deahl: SMYK (Show Me Your Kitties Tour)

 Deahl's "Show Me Your Kitties" tour was a tour that consisted of 30 shows all promoted, ticked, and planned out by staff and assistants of the tour.
 Deahl had stated that because she was a female DJ, she was finding it difficult to get booked and promoted for shows.
 In response to that, she made an active effort to self sustain the tour, from creating a ticketing service that allowed customers to also donate to a nonprofit big cat rescue charity, to booking and promoting shows without promoters.

 DJ Mag

 As of 2016, Deahl had taken up a role as an editor for popular music magazine DJ Mag.
 She said in an interview that she had written pieces for the magazine and then eventually was offered a position.

+Recognition and awards

+Deahl’s contributions have been widely recognized.
+She was a recipient of the Alternative Power 100 Music List in 2020, which honors individuals who challenge conventional industry standards and support underrepresented communities.

+Additionally, her work as a DJ and producer has earned her consistent rankings among the top 100 female DJs in the U.S. from 2017 to 2023.

 Personal life

 Deahl is married to DJ Fei Tang.
-They married on May 5, 2013.
+They were married on May 5, 2013, at the historic Gramaphone Records in Chicago.